-If an employee is a regular, full-time-FT1 employee and has worked for the Park District at least one (1) year, heor she may be eligible to participate in the Park District's tuition reimbursement program.
+If an employee is a regular, full-time-FT1 employee and has worked for the Park District at least one (1) year, heor/she may be eligible to participate in the Park District's tuition reimbursement program.

-The Park District may partially reimburse the employee for tuition of certain courses that it believes is_are job-related.
+The Park District may partially reimburse the employee for tuition of certain courses that it believes is are job-related.
 Eligible courses must be directly and substantially related to an employee's improving productivity in his or her current job.
 Costs for textbooks and materials will not be reimbursed.
-The amount an employee receives will depend on the Park District's written approval and upon a passing grade.
+The amount an employee receives will depend on the Park District's written approval and upon a passing grade (grade C or higher).
 The amount varies depending on the budget and the ultimate decision of the Executive Director.

 To receive tuition reimbursement, an employee must apply and be approved before the course begins.
-This is how the program works:
+This is how the program works By completing the following:

 - 1. Complete a Tuition Reimbursement Form.
 See your Department Head or Human Resources ManagerHuman Resources Department for the form. - 2.
-If the Executive Director approves the form, return the signed form to AccountingThe Finance Office. - 3.
-The employee pays the initial course fees.

-- 4. Once the employee receives his grade(s), the employee should attach the tuition bill and the final grades to a copy of the initial Tuition Reimbursement Form and send them to the Business-Finance DepartmentOffice. - 5.
+If the Executive Director approves the form, return the signed form to Accounting The Finance Office Department. - 3.
+The employee pays the initial course fees. - 4.
+Once the employee receives his grade(s), the employee should attach the tuition bill and the final grades to a copy of the initial Tuition Reimbursement Form and send them to the Business-Finance DepartmentOffice. - 5.
 Within thirty (30) days, the employee will receive a reimbursement for a grade of C or above.
 No reimbursement is provided for a grade below C.

-Unless specifically approved in writing by your Department Head or Human Resources ManagerDirector of HR, IT and Risk, course work or class attendance may not be performed during business hours.
+Unless specifically approved in writing by your Department Head or Human Resources Managerthe Director of HR, IT and Risk, course work or class attendance may not be performed during business hours.
 Any employee that has been given permission to attend class during work hours must make up any time away from work on an hour per hour basis.